Compete in the 20th Annual Student Shakespeare Festival!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All submitted videos will be later posted to the Shakespeare Society’s YouTube channel.
+All submitted videos will be subsequently posted to the Shakespeare Society’s YouTube channel for later viewing.

 Questions?
 Email Festival Coordinator Gordon Gidlund at: gordon@sdshakespeare.org